divyanshu-rawat/Basic-Authentication-Node.js/README.md

 ### Description

+*  contains 3 Files server.js,cookie.js,session.js

+>> server.js is About

 *  Set up an Express server to handle basic authentication.
 *  Use the basic access authentication approach to do basic authentication.

+>> cookie.js is About
+*  Set up an Express application to send signed cookies.
+*  Set up your Express application to parse the cookies in the header of the incoming request messages

+>> session.js is About

+* Set up your Express server to use Express sessions to track authenticated users
+* Enable clients to access secure resources on the server after authentication.

 ### Installation Instructions :grey_exclamation: